 Not all training you undertake will be counted as Driver CPC approved.
 It’s crucial to understand which activities and training count towards your CPC hours.
 To qualify as Driver CPC hours, a course must be approved by the DVSA and last for a minimum of 7 hours.
 Therefore, when planning your training, ensure that you book and attend a course that is clearly designated as CPC approved.

-Here are some examples of activities and training that count towards your CPC hours, helping you meet your requirements:
+Here are some examples of activities and training that count towards your CPC hours:

 These examples can guide drivers in selecting training and activities that contribute to their CPC hours and ensure they meet the necessary requirements.